thePlatform/thePlatform-video-manager/readme.txt

-autoplay - (optional) - Force autoplay on /embed/ players, if omitted the default value will be taken from the embedding preferences loop	 - (optional) - Loop the release tag		 - (optional) - iframe/script, if omitted the value will be taken from the embedding preferences params	 - (optional) - Custom string that will be appended to the embed URL
+autoplay - (optional) - Force autoplay on /embed/ players, if omitted the default value will be taken from the embedding preferences loop	 - (optional) - Loop the release tag		 - (optional) - iframe/script, if omitted the value will be taken from the embedding preferences embedded - (optional) - true/false, if true the player will have /embed in the URI params	 - (optional) - Custom string that will be appended to the embed URL

 == Configuration ==